coopsor/SVDF/README.md

 # SVDF
-SVDF is a long_read_based structural variant caller uses deep learning network.
+SVDF is a long-read-based structural variant caller uses deep learning network.

 SVDF is able to detect and genotype DEL/INS/DUP/INV/TRA with fast running speed.